philipperolet/trg-players/README.md

-# claby
+# Claby

-FIXME: Write a one-line description of your library/project.
+A simple game of eating fruits in a maze.

 ## Overview